thanhcong0111/database_security/README.md

 ![Screenshot 2024-07-24 211503](https://github.com/user-attachments/assets/71782a44-f26a-454d-911c-de52a075e0ad)

 - With a group lab, there will be more columns than in the former lab.
-It's also got access control, like in a in a personal lab, where the password column was hashed by *SHA1* and the salary column was encrypted by *RSA*.
+It's also got access control, like in a in a personal lab, where the password column was hashed by *SHA1* and the salary and score columns was encrypted by *RSA*.
 In addition, it allows a teacher to modify the information they hold.

 ![Screenshot 2024-07-24 212747](https://github.com/user-attachments/assets/be68f245-0f86-4c60-b5e2-894e2924250c)